aduros/flambe/README.md

 To later go back to a stable release, run `(sudo) flambe update`.

-`haxelib dev flambe /path/to/flambe/src` to use it.
-When you want to go back to a stable release, run `haxelib dev flambe`.

 Are things not working?
 I'd be happy to help, open an [issue], ask on the [forum], [email me] privately, or talk to me in #Haxe on irc.freenode.net.